outlandishideas/social-monitor/README.md

 ## Facebook API changes

 As noted on the 01/06/2016 the Facebook API has a new limit on the number of posts it can return.
 It used to be 250 and it is now 100.
 We have changed this in the FeedFetcher class.

+### Deployments

+British Council Social Monitor is running on AWS.
+Deployment details can be found in [gitlab](https://gitlab.outlandish.com/social-monitor/social-monitor-infrastructure), and require Ansible (preferably running on a linux virtual machine if using Windows)

+The live site is at [socialmonitor.britishcouncil.net](https://socialmonitor.britishcouncil.net) (public IP: 54.72.25.164, internal IP: 10.0.0.131)

+The staging site is at [staging.bc.out.re](https://staging.bc.out.re) (public IP: 52.51.21.217, internal IP: 10.0.4.28)